-Often known as the gay-friendly hub of Mexico City, there are plenty of sights and sounds to explore in the Zona Rosa, whether you want to shop for sex toys or just have a quiet lunch at one of the capital’s best bakeries.
+Often known as the LGBTQ-friendly hub of Mexico City, there are plenty of sights and sounds to explore in the Zona Rosa, whether you want to shop for sex toys or just have a quiet lunch at one of the capital’s best bakeries.

-Coffee lovers ought to head to the quirky neighbourhood of Copilco, as it’s overflowing with excellent cafes.
+Coffee lovers ought to head to the quirky neighborhood of Copilco, as it’s overflowing with excellent cafes.
 The Corredor de Copilco is the ideal spot to grab lunch with a friend and have a chat over some bargain-priced hotdogs or top-notch comida corrida.

 Bordering the Zona Rosa, Juárez is often overlooked.
-However, it has some exquisite architecture and a laid back vibe, as well as some great bars, restaurants and nightlife.
+However, it has some exquisite architecture and a laid-back vibe, as well as some great bars, restaurants and nightlife.

 San Miguel Chapultepec

-Just as beautiful as Coyoacán but far more underrated, Tlalpan is more residential than many of the aforementioned neighbourhoods, but it has a reputation for hosting some great food festivals and for having an enticing central square.
+Just as beautiful as Coyoacán but far more underrated, Tlalpan is more residential than many of the aforementioned neighborhoods, but it has a reputation for hosting some great food festivals and for having an enticing central square.

 Now you know the trendiest barrios in Mexico City, you’ll need somewhere to stay.
 There are some equally cool boutiques in the Mexican capital or you could go all out and stay in one of the best luxury hotels in the city – whatever you choose, book your stay with Culture Trip.
 For more options, discover our guide on the best places to stay in Mexico City like a local.
 They’ll make the perfect base for exploring everything from the must-visit attractions to the stylish rooftop bars and the best restaurants in Condesa.